mjoshi07/Visual-Sensor-Fusion/README.md

 * LiDAR points are projected on the image using calibration matrix and transformation matrix
 * The points that lie within the detected 2D Bounding Box by YOLO are stored and rest are ignored
-* Some points that do not belong to an object might also be considered since we used only (x, y) coordinates of the projected LiDAR points.
+* There are some outliers inside bboxes that do not belong to that category, to reject these outliers there are several ways.
-* One way to resolve this is to shrink the bounding box size so that the points that absolutely belong to the desired objects are only considered.
+* One way is to shrink the bounding box size so that the points that absolutely belong to the desired objects are only considered.
 * Another way is to use the Sigma Rule, i.e include the points that are within 1 sigma or 2 sigma away from gaussian mean, based on the distance of points

 ## Mid-Level Fusion